 It’s also important to make sure you know about any rules that apply to the places you stop.
 For example, most state and city parks and lots of campgrounds welcome dogs, but they often have rules about leashes and picking up waste.

 Especially if your dog tends to move around a lot in the car or needs to stop often for walks and potty breaks, the right gear can make or break your trip.
 We recommend making a special list for your pup, separate from your own, to make sure you bothhave everything you need.
+Check out our dog travel checklist to get you started:

 The stuff you need will depend on where you’re headed, but things like water and food bowls, leashes and harnesses, waste bags, first-aid supplies, and car seat covers — like the StayJax Non-slip Bench Seat Cover Set — are always road trip essentials.